 A How-To Guide for Vitamin D Supplementation in PCOS

-The optimal duration for supplementation is 8-12 weeks.
-Both continuous daily administration and intermittent weekly dosing effectively improve reproductive outcomes.
+Optimal Protocol: The sweet spot for supplementation is 8–12 weeks, with both continuous daily and intermittent weekly dosing effectively improving reproductive outcomes.
 This flexibility allows for personalized approaches based on individual preferences.

 Assessing Vitamin D Levels and Deficiency in PCOS Women